pablosanderman/my_sim86/README.md

   I aim to use the summer of 2025 to improve my C/C++ skills and complete this course.

 - **Timeframe**
-  I have 6 weeks before starting my external minor.
+  I have 6 weeks before starting my external minor: [Systems Programming in C++](https://www.kiesopmaat.nl/modules/avans/ATD/141714/).

 - **Study Plan**
   - **Daily Commitment:** 4 hours per day